guptaNswati/-fh_team04-project02/README.txt

 			other ( trash talk ? )
    simpleWebSocketTest	A test I used to test functionality of a chat using
 			websockets.
-   testBoardColors.html A prototype of the KAMISADO.html webpage.
+   testBoardColors.html A prototype of the KAMISADO.html webpage ( two player one browser implementation ).

 web archives ( deployable ) : Please use the KamisadoClient.war file